Music of Yemen: Adeni

 During the twentieth century, Aden emerged as a major hub for Yemeni singing.
-It was there that the first recordings of Sana’a singing—and various other forms of Yemeni music, including those of Yemeni Jews—were produced.
+It was there that the first recordings of Sanaa singing—and various other forms of Yemeni music, including those of Yemeni Jews—were produced.
 Record production companies played a significant role in fostering artistic activity, marking what Gamal Hasan considers "the first bourgeois singing phenomenon in Yemen".
 Following independence, however, these companies gradually withdrew as a socialist trend took hold, and musical production became state-sponsored.

 The distinctive features of Adeni singing developed during the twentieth century as a result of the convergence of multiple Yemeni musical elements.
 Although a large portion of Aden's pre-independence population was of Indian origin, the evolution of Adeni song was notably influenced by Egyptian melodies.
 This influence is especially evident in the works of Ahmed Qasim.
 With his academic background in music, Qasim sought to refine the melodic structure and place greater emphasis on the musical refrain.
 He diversified the melody and enhanced maqam transitions in several compositions, even incorporating Western rhythms such as the waltz.
 Songs like "I Miss You" and "We Met by Chance" represent early attempts to broaden the appeal of Yemeni singing beyond its local context and integrate it into the wider Arab musical landscape.
 Nonetheless, according to Hasan, his approach appeared less pragmatic compared to that of his contemporary Mohammed Saad Abdullah, even though both are recognised as key figures in Yemeni composition and singing.